Biden will try to use State of the Union address to convince voters he deserves a second term

 The Biden campaign said it would host more than 200 watch parties around the country Thursday night, including in cities, suburbs and rural towns in battleground states.
 Campaign officials will use the events to recruit volunteers and encourage others to get involved in Biden's reelection effort.

-AP writers Stephen Groves, Josh Boak, Amanda Seitz and Lisa Mascaro contributed to this report.
+AP writers Stephen Groves, Josh Boak, Aamer Madhani, Amanda Seitz and Lisa Mascaro contributed to this report.